ANUKSHMITHA0610/Microsoft-Classifying-Cybersecurity-Incidents-with-Machine-Learning/README.md

     - **Training Set**: Used for training the model.
     - **Validation Set**: Used for tuning and evaluating model performance.
   - Common splits include 70-30 or 80-20, but this can vary based on the dataset size.

-### b.
-Stratification
-- **Objective**: Ensure that both training and validation sets have similar class distributions.
-- **Steps**:
-  - If the target variable is imbalanced, use stratified sampling to maintain proportional class distribution in both sets.
-  - This helps in avoiding bias in the model evaluation process.

 ## 4. Model Selection and Training